csula/cs1222-spring-2018/notes/sql-syntax.md

 ### Alias (cont.)

-Sometimes you may find that one word is not descriptive enough for alias (label), you can actually use multi-words (separated by space) for label too!
+Sometimes you may find that one word is not descriptive enough for alias (label), you can actually use multi-words (separated by space) for label too.

 > You do need to surround this multi-words alias with quote